marvin-gomez/cyclistic_case_study/report.md

 My data visualizations can be found on tableau public [here.]( https://public.tableau.com/app/profile/marvin.gomez1953/viz/CylisticData/Story1)

-Both casual users and members predominantly use Cyclistic bikes within the Chicago area, indicating that their geographical usage patterns are largely similar
+Firstly, both casual users and members predominantly use Cyclistic bikes within the Chicago area, indicating that their geographical usage patterns are largely similar.